 A narrow-bore, 3-channel NMR spectrometer running a 5mm multinuclear probehead and several triple nucleus probeheads that allow the investigation of specific nuclear combinations.
 This instrument is supported by a high-throughput autosampler and has controlled variable temperature capacity between 180K and 370K.
 It is utilised for small -medium molecule characterisation and structure elucidation, investigating molecular dynamics and ligand binding studies.
 Commonly observed heteronuclei include 2H, 19F, 11B, 13C, 15N, 17O, 19F, 29Si, 31P, 77Se, 119Sn and 195Pt.

-A 400-MHz wide-bore NMR spectrometer equipped with 4mm Broadband CP-MAS solids probe, a high-field gradient (1000 G/cm) diffusion probe, a mini 0.5 micro-imaging system, and several solution probes including 19F, broadband, dual and triple-resonance (H/C/N) probes.
+The 400-MHz wide-bore NMR spectrometer is a multipurpose instrument supporting all common sample types and forms.
+It is equipped with 4mm and 1.9mm broadband CP-MAS solids probes, a 4mm X/H CP-MAS probe with extended temperature capabilities (150K to 470K), a high-field gradient (1000 G/cm) diffusion probe, a mini 0.5 micro-imaging system, and several solution probes including 19F, broadband, dual and triple-resonance (H/C/N) probes.
 Depending on the probe, this system can handle samples in 5mm and 10mm tubes.

 This 2-channel solution state instrument equipped with a 5mm multinuclear probehead (19F-15N) provides 24/7 walk up access to routine multinuclear acquisition, and is supported by a 24-sample autosampler, and variable temperature capability within the range of 180K and 350K.